Our pharmacists’ bottom line

 - Viral infectionViral infection3% for Pulmicort vs.3% for placebo

-What to expect when you start Pulmicort (Budesonide)Skip what to expect section.
+What to expect when you take Pulmicort (Budesonide)Skip what to expect section.
 Skip to Risks & Warnings section.

 - To load the Pulmicort (Budesonide) inhaler for a dose, twist the brown grip as far as it will go both ways.
 When it’s ready, you will hear it click.